 Some companies would provide you with a VPN that you can also access from the home wifi connection.
 This will help protect the company information as well as your customers.
 This is very critical since data privacy is very critical to both customers and businesses alike.

 Using a VPN for your home WIFI is also necessary.
 You also want to protect your privacy and data from malicious cyberattacks that are happening every day.

 When dealing with customer or client information, you must install anti-virus software on your devices.
 This will help you ensure that your devices are free from phishing, malware, trojan, and many other viruses.

-Sometimes your company will require this beforehand and may even provide the anti-virus software subscription to their work from home employees.
-The price of the software is a small fee compared to possibly millions of dollars penalty for a data breach.
+Sometimes your company will require this beforehand and may even provide the anti-virus software subscription to their work-from-home employees.
+The price of the software is a small fee compared to possibly millions of dollars in penalty for a data breach.